linuxrebel-harness/hdh/README.md

   * Start up the docs env
   * Launch your systems default browser at http://localhost:3000
   * If it detects that the env in already running (a yarn process) it will ask if you want to shutdown the mini webserver in yarn.
+  * _Note: first launch can be very slow.
+Be patient._

 Place this into your path for launch anytime you need it.